mewmew/playground/archive/vaga/README.md

 vaga
 ====

-Project vaga aims to implement a simple game (tic-tac-toe) which makes use of a simple game engine.
+Project vaga aims to implement a tic-tac-toe game which makes use of a simple game engine.

 The name is based on a direct translation from Swedish: Vagabond Chess (luffarschack).